HammerLabML/java-median-relational-glvq/README.md

 than zero if and only if the data point is further away from a any correct prototype than from the closest wrong prototype, i.e. if and only if the data point is misclassified.

-### Median Relational Generalized Learning Vector Quantization
+### Median Generalized Learning Vector Quantization

 Median LVQ imposes the additional restriction that prototypes may not be any points in the data space but are restricted to be one of the training data points.
 This implies that we can not